merll/docker-map/README.md

 This package reduces repetitions of names and paths in API commands, by introducing the following main features:

-* Automatically create and assign shared volumes, where the only purpose is to share data between containers.
+* Automatically create, configure, and assign shared volumes.
 * Automatically update containers if their shared volumes are inconsistent, their image, or their configuration has been updated.
 * Use alias names instead of paths to bind host volumes to container shares.